mtao/DEC/README.md

 My DEC (Discrete Exterior Calculus) implementation which now marginally works.
 To some degree this was an experiment in how much I could stretch C++ to allow myself to write code "mathematically".

+##Requirements
+* gcc4.7 or clang3.1 (or some compiler with decent c++11 support)
+* cmake
+* Eigen, which should be 3.1 but might require the development branch

 ## Features
 * This implements the core features required in a DEC implementation such as definitions for the discrete exterior derivative and the hodge star.
 * Compiles really really slowly  due to all of the type deduction I require the compiler to deal with.